Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

-We can now state the first conjecture of of Schroer, Sauer, Ott and Yorke \cite{SSOY98} ({\emph{SSOY predictability conjecture}) in its original form.
-It is stated for a special class of \emph{natural measures}, which are `physically observed' $T$-invariant probability measures on Riemannian manifolds, see Definition~\ref{defn:nat_measure} for details.
+We can now state the first conjecture of Schroer, Sauer, Ott and Yorke ({\emph{SSOY predictability conjecture}) in its original form.
+It is stated for a special class of \emph{natural measures}, which are `physically observed' $T$-invariant probability measures on attractors for diffeomorphisms on Riemannian manifolds, see Definition~\ref{defn:nat_measure} for details.
 The symbol $\idim$ denotes the information dimension of a measure (see Definition~\ref{defn:dim}).

-\begin{SSOYconjecture1}[{\cite[Conjecture 1]{SSOY98}}] Let $T\colon X \to X$ be a smooth diffeomorphism of a compact Riemannian manifold $X$ with a natural measure $\mu$ of information dimension $\idim(\mu) = D$.
+\begin{SSOYconjecture1}[{\cite[Conjecture 1]{SSOY98}}] Let $T\colon M \to M$ be a smooth diffeomorphism of a compact Riemannian manifold $M$ with a compact $T$-invariant attractor $X \subset M$ and a natural measure $\mu$ on $X$ of information dimension $\idim(\mu) = D$.
 Then a generic observable $h\colon X \to \R$ is almost surely $k$-predictable with respect to $\mu$ for $k>D$. \end{SSOYconjecture1} Note that in this formulation some details, including the type of genericity and the smoothness class of the dynamics and observable, are not specified precisely.
 Apparently, the most important feature of the conjecture is the fact that the bound for the minimal number of measurements is reduced (at least) by half compared to various versions of Takens-type delay embedding theorems, i.e.~from $k > 2\dim X$ to $k > \dim \mu$.
 The possibility of such reduction is the main difference between the deterministic and probabilistic settings (where in the latter case one can neglect sets of measure zero).
 In fact, the SSOY predictability conjecture has been invoked in the literature as a theoretical argument for reducing the number of time-delay measurements of observables (see \cite{OrtegaLouis98, McSharrySmith04, Liu10}), also in direct applications (e.g.~in \cite{Epilepsy} studying neural brain activity in focal epilepsy).